 - Web and Enterprise Search, user behavior and engagement, evaluation : http://ir.cs.emory.edu/projects/intent/

 - Conversational Search and Recommendation: https://developer.amazon.com/alexaprize/2018/iris

-Dr. Agichtein has worked at, or collaborated with Google, Microsoft, Yahoo!, eBay, HP, Motorola, and others.
+Dr. Agichtein has worked at, or collaborated with Google, Microsoft, Yahoo!, eBay, HP, Motorola, The Home Depot, and other companies.

 For more information:

 Long CV: last updated July 2019